Post 9/11 G.I. Bill

 Housing: to be eligible for housing benefits, you must:

 - Be a veteran or a dependent eligible for veteran benefits

 - Be taking classes MORE THAN ½ time

 - Be taking at least one of your classes in person for the Hawaii rate

 - If all classes are online, and MORE THAN ½ time, students are eligible for the online housing rate

-If you meet all of the first three requirements, you will receive housing payments while you are enrolled for up to $1899 per month (2012 rate).
+If you meet all of the first three requirements, you will receive housing payments while you are enrolled for up to $2709 per month (2014 rate).
 This amount is prorated for partial months of enrollment.
 On August 1st, 2015, the payment will increase to $2,994.
 Students will see that increase on their September payment for training pursued after August.

 If you are planning to use Veterans Benefits at HPU, please click for more information about how to apply and use your benefits at HPU.

 Students who are currently serving on Active Duty have additional benefits.
 Please click for more information about your Active-Duty GI Bill Benefits and Transferability of Benefits.